 Case Summary

-On July 27, 2020, the City of San Jose, and other groups, filed suit against President Trump in response to his "Memorandum on Excluding Illegal Aliens From the Apportionment Base Following the 2020 Census."
-Plaintiffs have argued that the President's Memorandum violates both constitutional and federal statutory requirements that all persons be included in the official state population counts, regardless of their immigration or citizenship status.
-Plaintiffs have also alleged that the President's Memorandum is motivated by an intent to discriminate against Hispanic and immigrant communities, thereby implicating equal protection and due process concerns.
-The plaintiffs have requested that the court declare the President's Memorandum unlawful and order the Census Bureau to include undocumented residents in the official state population counts.
-This case was consolidated with California v.
-Trump on August 14, 2020.
+On July 27, 2020, the City of San Jose, California, and various civil rights organizations filed a federal lawsuit against President Donald Trump challenging his “Memorandum on Excluding Illegal Aliens from the Apportionment Base Following the 2020 Census” as unconstitutional and unlawful.
+Plaintiffs argued that the U.S. Constitution and federal Census-related statutes require all persons to be included in official state population counts regardless of their citizenship status and that the President’s memorandum was motivated by discriminatory intent in violation of the Equal Protection and Due Process Clauses.
+They requested a judicial declaration that the memorandum was unlawful and an order requiring the Census Bureau to include undocumented residents in official state population totals.

 Case Library